danchepkwony/xternWorkSample/README.md

 ## Conclusion

-I believe Industrious Mass Ave is the best workspace for Xterns this summer.
+I believe Launch Indy is the best workspace for Xterns this summer.

-It is the most proximal to the housing, has the highest top 20 nearby restaurant average rating, and has the lowest average distance for the top 20 nearby activities.
+It's proximal to housing.
+The average restaurant rating for it's top 20 restaurants is 4.5.
+It has the lowest average distance for nearby activities and nearby restaurants.
+In addition, it has the most diverse selection of activities in a 5 mile radius.

-The one concern I have is the number of different activity types nearby.
-However, this number is based on Google’s Place types and limited to a 5 mile radius.
-The benefits of this workspace outweigh the potential of having to choose two similar activities within a 5 mile radius or the minor inconvenience of looking further than 5 miles for a biweekly activity.

 I created the plan assuming the Xtern program starts June 2, 2022.